-- I first came across the recipe in Camille Becerra's Bright Cooking, and I truly could not believe how easy it was.
-She graciously gave me permission to share it with you, and I'm so excited to do just that!
+I first came across the recipe in Camille Becerra’s Bright Cooking, and I truly could not believe how easy it was.
+She graciously permitted me to share it with you, and I’m so excited to do just that!

 Ingredient Notes

-Full Fat Whole Milk: You'll need a half gallon of milk (8 cups), yielding about 1 quart of yogurt.
-Look for a good quality milk that's as fresh as possible.
+Whole Milk: You’ll need a half gallon of milk, yielding about 1 quart of yogurt.
+Look for a good-quality milk that’s as fresh as possible.

 Plain Yogurt: After heating the milk, add a “yogurt starter (aka a bit of yogurt),” which provides the bacteria to help ferment the dairy.
 The easiest option is to use your favorite store-bought variety, but you can also add a starter of dried yogurt.

 P.S.
 Once you make your own Greek yogurt, you can use some of it for your next batch!
-However, after several batches, you'll need to use store-bought yogurt again as the starter cultures weaken over time.
+However, after several batches, you’ll need to use store-bought yogurt again (or a dried starter) as the starter cultures weaken over time.

 For a full list of ingredients and quantities, refer to the recipe card.